kubernetes/enhancements/keps/sig-scheduling/5194-reserved-for-workloads/README.md

 - All security enforcement completed
 - All monitoring requirements completed
 - All testing requirements completed
 - All known pre-release issues and gaps resolved
+- Revisit whether the responsibility of removing the workload resource reference from the `ReservedFor` list should be with the workload controller (as proposed in this design) or be handled by the resourceclaim controller.

 #### GA